-Trust awards are not capable of being transferred from one academic year to the next, and must be taken up at the beginning of one of the academic terms in the year of award, i.e. at the beginning of October, January or April.
+Trust awards are not capable of being transferred from one academic year to the next and must be taken up at the beginning of one of the academic terms in the year of award, i.e. at the beginning of October, January or April, otherwise the scholarship offer will lapse.
 For entry from January or April, permission needs to be given by the relevant Department/Faculty, College and the Postgraduate Admission Office.

-Please note that it is not possible to defer your application from one year to the next; you will need to re-apply for admission and upload the supporting documentation through the Applicant Portal to the University's Postgraduate Admissions Office by the relevant deadline.
+Scholarships cannot usually be deferred to the next academic year.
+You will need to reapply for admission and upload the supporting documentation through the Applicant Portal to the University's Postgraduate Admissions Office by the relevant deadlines.
+Please note that there are two deadlines you need to consider for your application; the course deadline and the funding deadline.